Understanding repository partitioning

 Some of the benefits of partitioning your repositories include:

-Quick check-in and check-out
+Faster operations due to quick check-in and check-out

 As the folders are partitioned, each partitioned folder has a comparatively smaller number of check-in activities (commits).
 As a result of these smaller commits, check-in and check-out operations (including concurrent check-ins and check-outs) are quicker.